Getting Into Work

 If you are not successful following the interview, always ask for feedback, this is vital to help you understand the reasons why and any areas you can improve on.

 If you are unsure about what help there is for you concerning money, then there’s a very helpful website that answers that very question!
-Or you can look at the money advice service website for help around money advice.
-Also, remember your local jobcentre plus will be there to help If you are unsure as to what you are entitled to.
-If it is an enquiry about carers allowance then you will need to fill out an application form.
+Or you can look at the money help website for help around money advice.
+Also, remember your local jobcentre plus will be there to help If you are unsure as to what you are entitled and you can do this by booking an appointment.